26 Apr Shipping Rates: Pricing Guide to Understand Shipping

 Percentage Influence on Price

 The first determining factor on pricing is how fast you need a shipment to be delivered compared to how far it needs to go.
 1 day service to a neighboring city is easier to complete than 1 day service across a country.
 Time will have the most impact on your price, as it is the ultimate constraint.
 Letting a carrier dictate when your shipment will be delivered is usually the cheapest way to ship.
 When a shipment is not time-sensitive it will move through the carrier’s network on the route that works best for the carrier’s capacity.
-When a shipment needs expedited service, often it must move on specialized routes, possibly on a plane or a dedicated vehicle.
-Due to the added resources needed to make the scheduled delivery, the price will go up.
+When a shipment needs expedited service, often it must move on specialized routes, possibly on a plane or dedicated vehicle, which is more expensive than shared road transport.

-The next important factor in determining shipping rate is the size of your shipment.
+The next factor that is important in determining shipping rates is the size of your shipment.
 Remember, your shipment needs to fit inside a vehicle.
 Just like the time you tried to fit that couch into the backseat of your car, sometimes it just doesn’t work.
 A 53’ truck trailer, which often is used in shipping, is on average 8’6” wide, and 8’9’’ high, so if you have a shipment that exceeds these dimension, it will require a specialty trailer, which will influence cost.
 Similar to carry-on luggage with the airlines, all carriers will have specific size restrictions which they consider acceptable “normal” freight, and anything above that size will cost more to be moved or may even be rejected.
 Air shipments have specific dimensional constraints as well, and anything oversized will have added fees and charges.